leviceccato/footpath/README.md

 ## Deployment

-This app is hosted on Netlify.
-Commits to `main` will trigger a deploy.
+This app is hosted on Render.
+Deploys must be manually triggered from the [Render dashboard](https://dashboard.render.com).

 ## Licenses